-Now that January is coming up, I’m quite interested to see if the investment phenomenon called “the January Effect” will hold these next few months.
+Let’s take a closer look at this investment phenomenon called “the January Effect”.
 To put it simply, the January Effect is a historical “beginning-of-the-year” rally but has also been called the “year-end effect”.
 Here’s how the Wikipedia describes it:

 It is also typically noted by the financial community and reported by the media as one of those occurrences that sets the tone for the rest of the year.
 Have a good January and the rest of the year is expected to follow suit.
 Likewise, hang on tight for a wild year when the month’s returns are lousy.